A Direct and Generalized Construction of Polyphase Complementary Set with Low PMEPR and High Code-Rate for OFDM System: Code-Rate Comparison with existing work

-The code rate of a code-keying OFDM is defined as $\mathcal{R(C)}:=\frac{\log_2 |\mathcal{C}|}{L}$, where $\mathcal{|C|}$ and $L$ denote the set size of codebook $\mathcal{C}$ and the number of subcarriers respectively.
+The code-rate \cite{WCP} of a code-keying OFDM is defined as $\mathcal{R(C)}:=\frac{\log_q |\mathcal{C}|}{L}$, where $\mathcal{|C|}$ and $L$ denote the set size of codebook $\mathcal{C}$ and the number of subcarriers respectively.
 In TABLE III and TABLE V, code-rate comparisons with \cite{pater2000} is given.
 TABLE IV contains code-rates for binary and quaternary cases with PMEPR at most $6$.